 Rental income is recognized as rentals become due.
 Rental payments received in advance are deferred until earned.
-All leases between the Company and the tenants of the property are operating leases.
+All leases between the Company and the tenants of the property are operating leases with terms of 12 months.
 Under the Operating Agreement, the Company may not increase rents charged to tenants without prior NJHMFA approval.
 A portion of the rents of certain tenants are subsidized by payments received under programs funded by the US Department of Housing and Urban Development through its Section 8 Rental Assistance program.
-The payments are received through the Housing Authority of Gloucester County, New Jersey, and the New Jersey Department of Community Affairs, and total 31% and 36% of net rental income for the years ended December 31, 2021 and 2020, respectively.
+The payments are received through the Housing Authority of Gloucester County, New Jersey, and the New Jersey Department of Community Affairs, and total 37% and 31% of net rental income for the years ended December 31, 2022 and 2021, respectively.